 And not to mention there’s a playground for young children to play too.

 The Department of Wildlife & National Parks (Jabatan Perhilitan) has done a good job over the years in regenerating an abandoned mining site into a family friendly eco-tourism attraction .
 There’s even accommodation offered at Paya Indah Wetlands.

 If you would like to spend a day or two back to nature in Paya Indah Wetlands, just check in for one of the park’s 29 Chalets.
 They offer double beds and are air conditioned for RM120 per night.
 Dormitories and a camp site are also available at RM 9 per person/site/night.

-For more information on Paya Indah Wetlands, refer to their official website HERE.
+For more information on Paya Indah Wetlands, refer to their official website free dating sites for.